run-llama/llama_index/docs/end_to_end_tutorials/usage_pattern.md

 ### Configuring retriever

 An index can have a variety of index-specific retrieval modes.
-For instance, a list index supports the default `SummaryIndexRetriever` that retrieves all nodes, and `SummaryIndexEmbeddingRetriever` that retrieves the top-k nodes by embedding similarity.
+For instance, a summary index supports the default `SummaryIndexRetriever` that retrieves all nodes, and `SummaryIndexEmbeddingRetriever` that retrieves the top-k nodes by embedding similarity.

 For convienience, you can also use the following shorthand: